lingard/react-css-utils/README.md

 # React css utils
-Simplifies usage of global css utilities easier while using react.
+Simplifies usage of global css utilities while using react.
 Preferably used with css modules.

 *At the moment the implementation and the API is heavily inspired/stolen from react-redux, this will change as soon as there is a more clear vision on what this library is supposed to do.*